Experiencing the Haleakala Crater hike in Maui. This was my experience tackling one of the most breathtaking hikes on the island.

 Buy your Maui Travel Guide here.

-Looking for more Hawaii travel inspiration?
+Looking for more Hawaii travel and hiking inspiration?
 Check out these related posts!

 Pin this image for future reference by clicking on the top right hand corner